Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 1. Learn about European art at The Legion of Honor, or just marvel at this beautiful building with epic views.
 (Seacliff)

-2. Take in an exhibit at the San Francisco MoMa.
+2. Take in an exhibit at the San Francisco MoMA.

 3. Climb to the observation deck at the deYoung.
 (Golden Gate Park) ✅